T-mobile throttling bandwidth

 Is a VPN the only way to avoid T-Mobile throttling?

-While a VPN is one of the quickest and easiest ways to avoid T-Mobile throttling, there are actually a few more things you can try.
+While a VPN is one of the quickest and easiest ways to avoid T-Mobile throttling, you can try a few more things.
 For example, you could use a proxy service instead of a VPN.
 Not all proxies offer encryption but if you use one that does, you’ll be able to hide your internet traffic from T-Mobile and avoid throttling as a result.

-Alternatively, you could switch to a different ISP with a less restrictive data cap.
+Alternatively, switching to a different ISP with a less restrictive data cap is possible.
 Of course, it also helps to monitor your data usage so that your data lasts longer.
 If you avoid exceeding your data limit, this should ensure that T-Mobile doesn’t start throttling your bandwidth.

 Will a free VPN stop data throttling?

 Unfortunately not!
-While free VPNs are understandably tempting, they’re best avoided for a number of reasons.
+While free VPNs are understandably tempting, they’re best avoided for several reasons.
 In particular, the majority of free VPNs engage in bandwidth throttling.
 That’s because they have too many users and not enough servers to go around.
-In order to manage their network, they’ll resort to slowing your connection.
+To manage their network, they’ll resort to slowing your connection.
 This allows a free VPN to have more users per server and potentially make more money (be it through ads or by selling your browsing data!).

-For this reason, you’re best off sticking with the best paid VPNs which offer unlimited bandwidth.
-Then you don’t have to worry about negative consequences during more bandwidth-intensive activities, be it streaming or torrenting.
+For this reason, you’re best off sticking with the best-paid VPNs that offer unlimited bandwidth.
+Then, you don’t have to worry about negative consequences during more bandwidth-intensive activities, such as streaming or torrenting.

 What happened to video quality on T-Mobile?